Congress for Cultural Freedom: Origins, 1948–1950

+The Waldorf conference catalyzed a counter offense by the U.S. Office of Policy Coordination, led by Frank Wisner, who began to plan a response to the next pro-communist peace gathering scheduled for April 1949 in Paris.
+The subsequent counter conference of anti-communists was called International Day of Resistance to Dictatorship and War and convened on 30 April 1949.
+The meeting received little enthusiasm from American supporters, and was described as "too radical and neutralist".

-The founding conference of the Congress for Cultural Freedom was attended by leading intellectuals from the U.S. and Western Europe.
-Among those who came to Berlin in June 1950 were writers, philosophers, critics and historians: Franz Borkenau, Karl Jaspers, John Dewey, Ignazio Silone, Jacques Maritain, James Burnham, Hugh Trevor-Roper, Arthur Schlesinger, Jr., Bertrand Russell, Ernst Reuter, Raymond Aron, A. J. Ayer, Benedetto Croce, Arthur Koestler, Richard Löwenthal, Melvin J. Lasky, Tennessee Williams, Irving Brown and Sidney Hook.
+In August 1949, several German ex-communist intellectuals along with American journalist Melvin Lasky met to discuss plans for an international conference in Berlin that would bring together ex-communists and anti-Stalinists from across Europe and America.
+The plan was promoted and organized by Michael Josselson and Lasky, who together proposed the plan to Washington and issued invitations.
+The founding conference for the Congress for Cultural Freedom was held in Berlin in June 1950 and was attended by leading intellectuals from the U.S. and Western Europe including Soviet refugees, European federalists, members of the anti-fascism movement, and union leaders.
+Other attendees were writers, philosophers, critics and historians: Franz Borkenau, Karl Jaspers, John Dewey, Ignazio Silone, Jacques Maritain, James Burnham, Hugh Trevor-Roper, Arthur Schlesinger, Jr., Bertrand Russell, Ernst Reuter, Raymond Aron, A. J. Ayer, Benedetto Croce, Arthur Koestler, Richard Löwenthal, Melvin J. Lasky, Tennessee Williams, Irving Brown and Sidney Hook.
 There were conservatives among the participants, but non-Communist (or former Communist) left-wingers were more numerous.
-Irving Kristol, who would become known as the "godfather of neoconservatism," was also present.
-During the Berlin conference, Nicolas Nabokov proclaimed: "With this Congress we must build a war organization".
 The Manifesto of the Congress was drafted by Arthur Koestler, with amendments added on a motion proposed by historian Hugh Trevor-Roper and philosopher A. J. Ayer.

-Executive Committee and Secretariat

 An Executive Committee was elected in 1950 at the founding conference in Berlin, with seven members and six alternate members: Irving Brown (Haakon Lie), Arthur Koestler (Raymond Aron), Eugen Kogon (Carlo Schmid), David Rousset (Georges Altman), Ignazio Silone (Nicola Chiaromonte), Stephen Spender (Tosco Fyvel) and Denis de Rougemont who became President of the committee.

 The management of the CCF was entrusted to its secretariat, headed by Michael Josselson.
 By the time Josselson joined the Congress of Cultural Freedom in 1950 he was "undoubtedly a CIA officer".
 A polyglot able to converse fluently in four languages (English, Russian, German and French), Josselson was heavily involved in the CCF's growing range of activities – its periodicals, worldwide conferences and international seminars – until his resignation in 1967, following the exposure of funding by the CIA.